 To access Nias and the Banyak Islands for surfing, most people tend to fly via Singapore or Malaysia to Medan’s Kualanamu International Airport (KNO).

 Medan is a crowded, big and sooty city adorned with mosques, bustling streets and an outer urban sprawl that stretches for miles until it reaches the palm oil plantations, rice paddies and swamps.
-It takes about 2-3 hours in traffic to get to the centre via car transfer from the airport, this is why I choose to stay near the airport at one of the airport hotels when I have to overnight.
+It takes about 2-3 hours in traffic to get to the centre via car transfer from the airport, this is why we recommend to stay near the airport at one of the airport hotels if you have to stay overnight.

 When on a surf trip to North Sumatra a visit to the island of Nias is a must for any intrepid surfer and a short stay at Sorake Beach is a great add-on to a surf charter onboard the Seriti which departs from the port of Lahewa to the north of the island.

 The best way to get to Nias is to fly from Medan (KNO) to Nias, landing at Gunung Sitoli airport (GNS).
 Nias is home to the famous right-hander at Lagundri Bay/ Sorake Beach, which is about a 2 hours car ride from the airport to the south of the island.
 Cars can be arranged when you arrive for about $60 per car one way.
 Max 4 people and boards per car.

 The Point or Sorake is famous for the epic right-hander that put Nias on the international surfing map, often referred to as one of the best waves of its kind in the world.
 The main peak offers up a 6 second freight train barrel and at 8 ft+ a slabbing take-off that can double up and put fear into even the most advanced surfers.

 I was there during the famous Code Red swell of 2018 and big wave surfers like Laurie Towner and Marty Paradisis agree that at size this wave is equivalent in intensity and thrills to any wave they have surfed.